RalucaNicola/JSAPI_demos/cities-globe/README.md

 ----
 Sidenote:

 This is all you need to know about the dojo module loader configuration, but in case you're interested you can read more about it [here](https://dojotoolkit.org/documentation/tutorials/1.10/dojo_config/index.html).
-I think it's more useful to read more about JavaScript modules and their evolution.
-[This article](https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc) is great in explaining the different ways of loading modules and why we have so many different ways of importing modules in JavaScript.
+I think it's more useful to read about JavaScript modules and their evolution.
+[This article](https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc) is great in explaining the different ways of loading modules in JavaScript.

 ----